BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 This github page presents some of my works written in C++, python and java.

-The following sections summarizes my software engineering background and experience.
+The following sections summarize my software engineering background and experience.

 # 2. Fundamentals of the Software Engineering